-Firewood Vending Machine Ignites Sales for One Association After Pandemic Slowdown
+Firewood Vending Machine Ignites One Association’s Sales

 Before the pandemic, the Bong Naturalist Association brought in a steady stream of revenue selling firewood to campers in person.
 After pandemic restrictions caused a 60 percent drop in income, the group installed a vending machine to sell the bundled wood.
 The result: blazing sales and happier volunteers and customers.